mishanga/roole/index.md

 @import './tabs' screen;
 ```

-INFO: variables will be allowed in paths in a future version.
+INFO: Variables will be allowed in paths in a future version.

 <hr>